stargate/stargate-mongoose/DEVGUIDE.md

 ```

 ### Lint
-Run `npm run lint` to run ESLint.
+Run `npm run lint` to run oxlint.
-ESLint will point out any formatting and code quality issues it finds.
+oxlint will point out code quality issues it finds.
-ESLint can automatically fix some issues: run `npm run lint -- --fix` to tell ESLint to automatically fix what issues it can.
+oxlint can automatically fix some issues: run `npm run lint -- --fix` to tell oxlint to automatically fix what issues it can.
 You should try to run `npm run lint` before committing to minimize risk of regressions.

 ## Update Stargate and Data API versions